Student Financial Services Frequently Asked Questions

 - Have the option of monthly payments conveniently debited from your bank account or charged to a credit card.

-Book vouchers are available to students who currently have a credit on their account after receiving financial aid in excess of their total balance due.
-You may call, stop by the Student Accounts office or go your chc portal to find out if you have a credit, and then proceed to our office to get a voucher.
-At this time, a Student Accounts representative will issue you a formal book voucher; you will be permitted to pick up your books, and will be required to provide the Student Accounts office with your sales receipt, from the bookstore.
+Book vouchers are available to students who are expected to have a credit on their account after receiving Financial Aid.
+A Voucher can be issued for any amount up to the total excess of Financial Aid for the semester.
+You may call, stop by the Office of Student Financial Services or login to your account on my.chc.edu to find out if you have a credit, and then proceed to Office of Student Financial Services to obtain a Voucher.
+At this time, a Student Financial Services Representative will issue you a formal book voucher and you will be permitted to pick up your books from the Chestnut Hill College Bookstore located on the ground floor of St. Josephs Hall.

 Students with past due accounts are placed on business hold and are prevented from registering for future classes, receiving course grades, receiving copies of official or unofficial transcripts, or participating in graduation ceremonies until they have made payment to satisfy their accounts.
 A student may be dismissed from the College for continued delinquency of financial obligations.
 Students on business hold should contact the Office of Student Financial Services immediately to satisfy their remaining balance.
 A student may be placed on business hold at:

 Beginning of Session – For failure to make payment in full or to make satisfactory arrangements to pay the semester‘s bill.